wp-plugins/easy-testimonials/readme.txt

 7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.16.1 =
+* Fix: Address broken images on Style and Theme Options Settings.

 = 1.16 =
 * Feature: adds ability to display testimonial publication date via shortcode.